node-migrator-bot/nozzle/Readme.md

 # Nozzle

-Nozzle is a simple static site generator build on node.
-It takes a bunch of Markdown files or Jade templates put them in a base Jade template and generates HTML files.
+Nozzle is a simple static site generator build on [node](http://nodejs.org).
+It takes a bunch of [markdown](http://daringfireball.net/projects/markdown/basics) files or [jade](http://jade-lang.com) templates put them in a base Jade template and generates HTML files.

 ## Install